Business Planning Part 3 of 5- Marketing

 List what you will sell, what products or services are you offering to the public.
-This is the section where you will list and detail customer service plans, market positioning, inventory control and quality standards you have established fro each product or service you will sell.
+This is the section where you will list and detail customer service plans, market positioning, inventory control and quality standards you have established for each product or service you will sell.

 In this section, explain how you will promote your business.
 Use this space to talk about the types of advertising you will use (such as media, direct sale, sales promotions, publicity campaigns and the like).
 Promotion is an important part of your business operations, explain your promotion activities here.

 No matter how good your products or services are, and no matter how much better you are than the competition, you cannot succeed in business unless you have a plan for getting your product and service out to the market you want to serve.
 Explain how you plan to distribute your products or services.
 State whether you will be using direct distribution or established channels.
 Describe how your business site’s location, parking and security etc work with your distribution plans.
 If you have a location open to the public give a floor plan showing where customers will be permitted and will receive products or services.
-In addition, provide information on any retailers, wholesalers or suppliers with whom you you plan to work.
+In addition, provide information on any retailers, wholesalers or suppliers with whom you plan to work.